PERT Charts: What They Are and How to Use Them

-A PERT chart is a visual project management tool commonly used for complex projects, so you can map out and analyse your project milestones and tasks.
-Learn more about this tool and how to implement it for career success.
+A PERT chart is a visual project management tool that’s commonly used for complex projects so you can map out and analyze your project milestones and tasks.

-Programme evaluation and review technique, known as PERT, is a tool that helps improve how you plan resources for specific tasks in large-scale or complex projects, understand milestones, estimate task durations, and organise project scope.

-Milestones in a PERT chart are represented by boxes or circles called nodes, linked with arrows that symbolise task order.
-For example, you can only paint a room once you've cleaned it, so cleaning would be listed as the first task and painting as the second.
-The nodes and task lines on the PERT chart may contain information about each task and event milestone, including:

 Name and ID